bensonchoyintuitas/ambo_sim/tools/append_json_to_ods/append_json.md

 - When merging with existing files, records are matched based on the 'id' field
 - The script will create the output file if it doesn't exist
 - If the output file exists, the new data will be merged with the existing data

+# To improve
+- output to tables within a duckdb database
+- output to deltalake / iceberg tables